Don’t let a little Ballarat rain dampen your spirits!

 Step inside this Lydiard Street store and you’ll instantly be transported back in time, with old-style bookshelves lining the walls, timber floors and open fireplaces, a heritage counter and old-fashioned signage.

-It gives off serious Harry Potter vibes, which explains why their Harry Potter-themed school holiday programs are always a buzz.
+It gives off serious Harry Potter vibes, which explains why their Harry Potter-themed school holiday activation is always a hit.

-The Known World Bookshop on the picturesque Main Road is another one of our faves.
+Everybody Knows Books and The Known World Bookshop on the picturesque Main Road are two more of our faves.

 Search for pre-loved treasures